-In order to understand what a breach of contract is, you first have to understand the parameters of a contract.
+To understand a breach of contract, you have to understand a contract's parameters.
 A contract is a legally-binding agreement made between two parties, obligating one or both parties to specific duties.
-Contracts can either be verbal or written, but when they are verbal they are more difficult to define.
-If it is mutually understood by both parties that the contract was binding and a party does not uphold their side of the contract, then a breach of contract has taken place.
-A breach of contract is a legal cause for action taken against a party and if convicted, they will be said to have committed a civil wrong.
+Contracts can be verbal or written.
+When they are verbal, they are difficult to define.
+If both parties mutually understand that the contract was binding and a party does not uphold their side of the contract, a breach has taken place.
+A breach of contract is a legal cause for action taken against a party; if convicted, they will be said to have committed a civil wrong.

 There are four main types of contract breaches that it is possible to commit:

-- Fundamental Breach: This can also be called a repudiatory breach and can warrant a termination of contract or suing for damages.
-It takes place when the breach caused a detriment to the other party.
+This can also be called a repudiatory breach and can warrant termination of contract or suing for damages.

-- Anticipatory Breach: This type of breach takes place when the promising party refuses to uphold their side of the contract by declaration of intent.
-This happens before the promising party actually refrains from upholding the contract, and instead states ahead of time that they do not intend to do so.
+This takes place when the promising party refuses to uphold their side of the contract by the declaration of intent.
+This happens before the promising party refrains from upholding the contract and instead states that they do not intend to do so.